 My son is on his first-ever extended trip out of the state – a band trip to Ohio.
 Being the sentimental type, I drove to work thinking about the two places I have lived with my kids – Florida and Georgia.
 As I was mentally comparing the two, I wondered: where is the best place to raise a family?

-Even if you don’t have kids now, the places that rank high make them desirable even for singles – low unemployment, low cost of living, affordable housing, fun things to do, better education, pedestrian-friendly, low crime rate, and so on.
-So, where are these magical places?
+Even if you don’t have kids now, the places that rank high as family-friendly make them desirable for singles, as well – low unemployment, low cost of living, affordable housing, fun things to do, better education, pedestrian-friendly, low crime rate, and so on.
+So, where are these magical, family-friendly places?
 As it turns out, my former home (Orlando, Florida) did turn up a few times as a good place to raise a family.
-And it is, after all, home to the ultimate kid-friendly locations Disney World, Sea World, and Epcot.
+And it is, after all, home to the ultimate family-friendly locations Disney World, Sea World, and Epcot.

 The top state, however, was Minnesota.
 Minnesota had a whopping six cities in the top 25 of CNN Money’s Best Places to Live 2010 – including the number one city, Eden Prairie.
 Eden Prairie has been on the list for the past five years due to its consistently strong economy, low unemployment rate, and endless natural beauty.